-- a) Review course data and contribute to Annual Course Reports to advise on the alignment of the course(s) to professional, industry and disciplinary directions and collaborative and applied research opportunities. - b) For each new course proposal, provide advice to the College regarding: - future directions in the discipline and industry/profession that may have an impact on the skills and knowledge needs and employment opportunities of graduates - professional and practice matters that impact on course design and delivery - likely market demand from students and employers for new course proposals - specialist resources, equipment and library holdings required for new course developments. - c) Advise on opportunities in the discipline area that align with current strategic directions and the Strategic Plan for Learning and Teaching. - d) Advise on features of course design that draw upon new educational and research technology consistent with the Strategic Plan for Learning and Teaching. - e) Provide the Committee's view into the periodic review of relevant course(s). - f) Where applicable, provide input as required for external course accreditation processes. - g) Where applicable, advise on the development of continuing education and professional development programs and such other activities to meet the needs of industry/the profession and/or to assist academic staff with their continuing professional development through professional and industry networks. - h) Respond to matters referred to it from time to time by the College Learning and Teaching Committee, College Management Team, Provost or Head of College.
+- Review course data and contribute to Annual Course Reports to advise on the alignment of the course(s) to professional, industry and disciplinary directions and collaborative and applied research opportunities. - For each new course proposal, provide advice to the College regarding: - future directions in the discipline and industry/profession that may have an impact on the skills and knowledge needs and employment opportunities of graduates; - o professional and practice matters that impact on course design and delivery; - o likely market demand from students and employers for new course proposals; and - o specialist resources, equipment and library holdings required for new course developments. - Advise on opportunities in the discipline area that align with current strategic directions and the Strategic Plan for Learning and Teaching. - Advise on features of course design that draw upon new educational and research technology consistent with the current strategic plan for learning and teaching. - Provide the Committee's view into the periodic review of relevant course(s). - Where applicable, provide input as required for external course accreditation processes.

+- Where applicable, advise on the development of continuing education and professional development programs and such other activities to meet the needs of industry/the profession and/or to assist academic staff with their continuing professional development through professional and industry networks. - Respond to matters referred to it from time to time by the College Learning and Teaching Committee, College Leadership Team, Provost, or Head of College.

-6 Committee Support
+6. Committee Support